The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

 - where personal information is collected, ensure it is collected by secure means or that users are otherwise warned that secure means are not available.

-All cookies will be immediately lost when you end your internet session and shut down your computer.
+Depending on your internet settings, usually all cookies will be immediately deleted when you end your internet session and shut down your computer.
 Our copy of your information will be automatically deleted twenty minutes after you last used the system.
-This information is only used to help you use our website systems more efficiently, for example by maintaining a record of what text size you prefer to view pages in, not to track your movements through the internet, or to record private information about you.
+This information is only used to help you use our website systems more efficiently not to track your movements through the internet, or to record private information about you.

 Collection of database information